AlejandroFuentePinero/alejandrofuentepinero.github.io/_pages/about.md

   - /about.html
 ---

-My research focuses on understanding the impacts of climate change on tropical biodiversity.
+I am a PhD student seeking to understand the impacts of climate change on tropical biodiversity.
 I study climate change from the lens of population dynamics.
 My studies take place in tropical mountains, considered natural laboratories for studying climate change.
 Since elevation represents a natural thermal gradient across the distribution of montane species, these ecosystems are the ideal scenario for studying rapid climate-driven population changes in sensitive species.
 My current research focuses on the rainforest ringtail possum community endemic to the Australian Wet Tropics.

 ![Green Ringtail Possum](https://github.com/AlejandroFuentePinero/alejandrofuentepinero.github.io/blob/master/images/_MG_3336.JPG?raw=true)